 Here’s looking to a special celebration at Reaffirmation event in 2025.
 I suspect it won’t be exactly as we imagined it was going to be last June as I’m sure we will want to incorporate some of our new thinking and ways of engaging, especially with our younger residents.
 But we know we will want to welcome guests and our residents to come together in a joint celebration within our beautiful borough.

 I send my best wishes to all my friends in Richmond in Europe and hope you all remain safe and well.

 Cllr Gareth Roberts, Leader, Richmond upon Thames Council.

 Richmond and Fontainebleau have been linked since 1977.
 Over this time, the two towns have celebrated their cultural link through various exchanges and sporting events, including a cycle ride from Fontainebleau to Twickenham to celebrate the 40th anniversary of their twinning, and to raise money for the local charity Street Invest.

-Richmond's twinning with Germany has resulted in various ties, including links between local tennis clubs, a cycle ride between the two towns, and school exchanges.
-Konstanz is also twinned with Fountainebleau, creating deeper links between the three towns.
+Richmond's twinning with Konstanz has established several relationships which has led to exciting opportunities, including university student exchanges, Richmond students attending a youth council conference in Konstanz, and links between local tennis clubs.
+Konstanz is also twinned with Fontainebleau, creating deeper links between the three towns.